 Using the Town Meeting form of government enables the residents of Lyme to govern themselves directly.
 Lyme’s annual Town Meeting (i.e., the event) – and any other Town Meetings necessitated by circumstances – are open to all registered voters, as well as any unregistered voters or nonresidents who have more than $1,000 in property listed on the Town’s Grand List as of October 1st of that year.

 At the meeting, these residents are able to voice their personal opinions on each agenda item being discussed and vote their conscience on each item, along with their neighbors.
 Here’s how the process works:

-- Lyme’s Board of Selectmen calls a Town Meeting into existence by issuing a document called a

-    “warrant” which lists the specific agenda items (called “articles”) that will be voted on at the
+- Lyme’s Board of Selectmen calls a Town Meeting into existence by issuing a document called a “warrant” which lists the specific agenda items (called “articles”) that will be voted on at the meeting.

-    meeting.

-    - Among the articles that are typically included in the warrant for a Town Meeting are the Town

-    budget; local Town ordinances; the acceptance of donations of land or property to the Town; the Town

-    report receipt; and any significant expenditures not included in the budget (if necessary).
+- Among the articles that are typically included in the warrant for a Town Meeting are the Town budget; local Town ordinances; the acceptance of land or property; the Town report receipt; and any significant expenditures not included in the budget (if necessary).

-    - There is a Moderator on hand who officiates the meeting, ensures the rules of parliamentary

-    procedure are followed and counts the votes.
+- There is a Moderator on hand – elected by the attendees – who officiates the meeting, ensures the rules of parliamentary procedure are followed and counts the votes.

-    - The Town Clerk reads each article of the agenda, keeps minutes of the meeting and records voting
+- The Town Clerk reads each article of the agenda, keeps minutes of the meeting and records voting results.

-    results.